-Although anxiety medication is a stimulant, it may help with focus, fidgeting, attention, and listening skills as long as the medication is taken properly.
+Although anxiety medication is a stimulant, it may help with focus, fidgeting, attention, and listening skills as long as the medication is taken correctly.
 It works because these medications influence both dopamine and norepinephrine activity in your brain.
-Dopamine is a neurotransmitter that affects pleasure, movement, and attention span.
-Norepinephrine is a stimulant.
+Dopamine is a neurotransmitter that affects pleasure, movement, and attention span, and Norepinephrine is a stimulant.
 Anxiety medication increases the action of these neurotransmitters by blocking their reabsorption into your brain’s neurons.

 It balances everything so you are running evenly and you are clear-minded and in control.